-During the three months ended September 30, 2023 and 2022, the Company recognized a reduction of \$ 0.8 million and an increase of \$ 1.7 million in service revenue, respectively, from contractual adjustments relating to performance obligations satisfied in previous periods to which the payor agreed.
-During the nine months ended September 30, 2023 and 2022, the Company recognized a reduction of \$ 3.9 million and an increase of \$ 6.5 million in service revenue, respectively, from contractual adjustments relating to performance obligations satisfied in previous periods to which the payor agreed.
+During the three months ended September 30, 2023 March 31, 2024 and 2022, 2023, the Company recognized a reduction an increase of \$0.8 million \$7.8 million and an increase of \$1.7 million in service revenue, respectively, from contractual adjustments relating to performance obligations satisfied in previous periods to which the payor agreed.
+During the nine months ended September 30, 2023 and 2022, the Company recognized a reduction of \$3.9 million and an increase of \$6.5 million \$0.4 million in service revenue, respectively, from contractual adjustments relating to performance obligations satisfied in previous periods to which the payor agreed.